 For Greater Manchester to meet its carbon emissions target by 2038 we need to start making the transition on how we heat our homes and buildings from gas to electricity.
-Heating homes account for one third of our carbon emissions.
-The majority of homes in Greater Manchester are heated by gas.
+Heating homes accounts for one third of our carbon emissions and the majority of homes in Greater Manchester are heated by gas.
 A greener solution is to use electricity.
 Electricity has lower carbon emissions, as more and more sources of renewable energy are being used to generate the electricity we use.

-Heat pumps, air source or ground source, are relatively unknown by the British public, a central government survey (conducted by BEIS) in 2018 showed that only 27% of people were aware of heat pumps.
-This lack of awareness has contributed to common myths about Air Source Heat Pumps which have undergone significant improvements over recent years, here are some of the more common myths:
+This lack of knowledge has contributed to common myths about Air Source Heat Pumps which have undergone significant improvements over recent years, here are some of the more common myths:

 TOP 10 MYTH BUSTING FACTS